Simulations of inertial liquid-lens coalescence with the pseudopotential lattice Boltzmann method: Results and discussion

 where $\mathcal H$ and $\mathcal U$ are the similarity functions for the bridge profile and horizontal velocity inside the lenses, and $k$ is a parameter dependent on surface tension, contact angle and density.
 The parameter $\xi= \frac{\theta x}{kt^\alpha}$ is chosen to ensure that $h(x,t) \simeq \theta x$ far away from the bridge.
 By inserting~\eqnref{GeneralAnsatz} into ~\eqnref{sheet2h} and~\eqnref{sheet2}, they obtained $\alpha=\frac{2}{3}, \beta=-1/3$.
 By satisfying certain boundary conditions, the time evolution of the bridge height is written as

 in which $K_i=0.106$ is obtained by numerically solving the boundary value problem.
 The bridge profile and horizontal velocity profile can be written as

 We conduct simulations of liquid lens coalescence in two dimensions.
 To capture the initial stage of coalescence where the bridge growth is not affected by the finite height of the lens, a sufficiently large initial height of the lens is required.
-We initialize a spherical cap-shaped lens at the fluid interface with maximal height $H = 1000$ and contact angles $\theta=22^{\circ},35^{\circ},59^{\circ}$, respectively.
-After reaching equilibrium, we numerically mirror the lens and locate it at a distance of $\sim 2$ lattice nodes from the original lens.
-We note that the initial distance between two lenses has no significant influence on coalescence dynamics~\cite{Hessling2017}, and coalescence is predominantly driven by surface tensions.
+We initialize a spherical cap-shaped lens at the fluid interface with maximal height $H = 1000$ and contact angles $\theta=22^{\circ},35^{\circ},59^{\circ}$, respectively. \revisedtext{We note that the contact angles were measured after the initially configured single-droplet lens had relaxed to equilibrium.} After reaching equilibrium, we numerically mirror the lens and locate it at a distance of $\sim 2$ lattice nodes from the original lens.
+We note that the initial distance between two lenses has no significant influence on coalescence dynamics~\cite{Hessling2017}, and coalescence is predominantly driven by surface tensions. \revisedtext{Given that the lenses approach with negligible relative velocity $v$, the associated Weber number $We=\frac{\rho v^2}{\gamma R}$ is much less than $1$, which favors coalescence over phenomena like bouncing or breakup.
+The surface tension during coalescence remains constant, as the system is both isothermal and free of surfactants.}

 \figref{snap-2lenses-2d} shows the coalescence of two lenses obtained from our simulations.
 The color represents the density difference between the lens and the lower liquid.
 Upon contact (\figref{2d-1}), a fast-growing bridge is formed connecting the two lenses (\figref{2d-2} and \figref{2d-3}), while the distance $L$ between the far ends of the two lenses remains almost constant.
 This indicates that at the initial stage of the coalescence, a strong velocity field is located near the bridge center, whereas the influence of coalescence at the far field is negligible.
 When the bridge height grows to be comparable to the maximal height $H$, the lens retracts (\figref{2d-3}-\figref{2d-5} ), and finally a single lens is formed at the interface which relaxes to its equilibrium shape (\figref{2d-6}).